Essays

 Repetition is not harmful if it enhances clarity.

-I avoid using adjectives and adverbs to prevent miscommunication between colleagues and readers.
-These parts of speech are immeasurable.
+Be extremely careful using adjectives and adverbs to prevent miscommunication.
+These parts of speech are often immeasurable, hence subjective.

 Sentences without axioms or facts have limited persuasive power in scientific writing.